vivek9142/next-backend/README.md

 to all our feedback objects that were stored and return those as JSON.
 So that in our front end application, we could also send a behind the scenes request to fetch all feedback entries and display them on the screen.

+## Using API Routes For Pre-Rendering Pages

+*** Go-To - Feedback folder in pages folder